datamade/chicago-municipal-elections/README.md

-# chicago-municipal-elections
-Chicago Municipal Elections
+# Chicago Municipal Elections

-Collection of precinct maps and election results for Chicago elections.
+This is a repository of elections results and precinct geographies for Chicago municipal elections.
+You can get all the files here by downloading [this zip file](git@github.com:datamade/chicago-municipal-elections.git).

 ## Electronic maps